How is Zeffy free?

 4. Decide your prize items

-Auction items will drive people to your event and encourage them to purchase multiple tickets.
+Auction items will drive people to your fundraiser and encourage them to purchase multiple event tickets.
 Try to procure one or more big-ticket items, like concert seats or new tech, plus several smaller items.

 Here are some ways to find item donations: